 How you feel and what you do are two different things.

-If your thinking about “is it normal to still love your ex?” but you are not committed at the moment, then don’t even bother to think about it.
+If you feel you can’t get over your ex or are thinking about “Is it normal to still love your ex?” but you are not committed at the moment, then don’t even bother to think about it.

 Do what you want, continue to date them if that is what makes you happy.
 It is not an issue, it’s a free country.
 However, if you are in a relationship with someone else, that’s the only time things change.